7 Simple Habits To Elevate Your Mental Health

 6. Prioritize Quality Sleep

 Sleep is essential in supporting and nurturing mental health in several ways.
-There's a strong link between how well you sleep and your mental well-being.
+How well you sleep, and your mental well-being is strongly linked.

 How?
 Because sleep is pivotal for the processing of emotions and memories.
 During sleep, your brain engages in the crucial task of consolidating memories and sorting through emotions [13].
 These tasks are vital for maintaining mental health stability and balance.